 No, ExpressVPN is a service owned by Express Technologies that are headquartered in the British Virgin Islands.
 It is a privacy tool that encrypts users’ online traffic and hides their IP addresses.

-Conclusion: Does ExpressVPN Keep any Logs?
+Conclusion: Does ExpressVPN Keep Logs in Spain?

 With all the minimal logs mentioned above that ExpressVPN stores, we know that it does not collect any activity logs or its users’ sensitive information.